egonw/blog2/_posts/2006-01-03-kubuntu-xrandr-and-tv-out.markdown

 using my [NVIDIA](http://www.nvidia.com/)'s TV-OUT.
 I've seen xorg.conf files that define a X11 server for the monitor and a second for the TV, and files that use TwinView.
 Now, I did not really like the way first option worked, so tried the second.

-Unfortunately, I had to reconfigure and restart my X11 each time my kids wanted to see [Bob the Builder](http://www.hitentertainment.com/bobthebuilder/).
+Unfortunately, I had to reconfigure and restart my X11 each time my kids wanted to see [Bob the Builder <i class="fa-solid fa-recycle fa-xs"></i>](https://nl.wikipedia.org/wiki/Bob_de_Bouwer).
 I already knew about [XRandR](http://wiki.x.org/X11R6.8.1/doc/Xrandr.3.html), and today finally had a look at it again, and got it to work without much trouble this time.
 (Lesson: if something does not work, let it rest and try again half a year later.)